 For VERBIO, sustainability in biofuel production has been an absolute must since the word go.
 The German Biofuel Sustainability Directive has been in force in Germany since 1 January 2011.

-VERBIO is already able to exceed these aims. verbiodiesel produces 62% less CO2, verbioethanol 80% and verbiogas as much as 90%.
+VERBIO is able to exceed these aims. verbiodiesel produces around 70% less CO2, verbioethanol 80% and verbiogas cuts even 90% CO2.
 And we are continuing to work to make the production processes more efficient and to further reduce greenhouse gases throughout the value chain.